 Finally, OIG recommends States take action against these aberrant dental providers.
 This action is separate and distinct from HEAT’s activities and includes more administrative actions.
 Administrative actions providers should be aware of are actions against their dental license, recoupment of monies for claims paid in error, and/or revocation of their Medicaid billing number.
 Regardless of whether a pediatric dentist is experiencing a criminal investigation or administrative action they should consult a law firm that has experience with all levels of review.

 A Team of Experienced Defense Attorneys

-The Oberheiden & McMurrey, LLP consists of former Medicare and Medicaid fraud prosecutors with significant experience in the area of fraud prevention and healthcare fraud defense.
+The Oberheiden, P.C. consists of former Medicare and Medicaid fraud prosecutors with significant experience in the area of fraud prevention and healthcare fraud defense.
 Our attorneys not just offer the experience of hundreds, if not thousands, of healthcare investigations to our clients; because of the many years our attorneys have spent in leading positions with various U.S. Attorney’s Offices, we are also able to educate our clients about the exact process and government strategies in any type of healthcare investigation.
 Our combined experience of decades in charge of Medicare and Medicaid investigations helps our clients to better understand what government lawyers are looking for when reviewing healthcare data and contemplating possible criminal charges.
-Below are recommended healthcare fraud defense attorneys.

 Call us to speak to one of our attorneys to discuss the specifics of your case today.